HPM573/HW_05/README.md

 - **Part 1**: Find the rate of background (non-stroke associated) mortality event (λ<sub>0</sub>) based on the following estimates:
+    - The life expectancy of and average person of age 65 and over is [18.4 years](https://www.cdc.gov/nchs/fastats/older-american-health.htm).
     - The annual mortality rate due to all causes is 41.4 per 1,000 population (of age 65 and older).
     - The annual rate of stroke-associated death is 36.2 per 100,000 population (of age 65 and older)
     _Hint_: The non-stroke associated annual mortality rate is therefore